Automatic parallelization tool: OMP2MPI

 OMP2MPI Automatically generates MPI source code from OpenMP.
 Allowing that the program exploits non shared-memory architectures such as cluster, or Network-on-Chip based(NoC-based) multiprocessors-system-on-chip (MPSoC).
 OMP2MPI gives a solution that allow further optimization by an expert that want to achieve better results.

 OMP2HMPP

 OMP2HMPP, a tool that, automatically translates a high-level C source code(OpenMP) code into HMPP.
 The generated version rarely will differs from a hand-coded HMPP version, and will provide an important speedup, near 113%, that could be later improved by hand-coded CUDA.

 emmtrix Parallel Studio

-emmtrix Parallel Studio is a source-to-source parallelization tool combined with an interactive GUI developed by emmtrix Technologies GmbH.
+emmtrix Parallel Studio is a source-to-source parallelizing tool combined with an interactive GUI developed by emmtrix Technologies GmbH.
 It takes C, MATLAB, Simulink, Scilab or Xcos source code as input and generates parallel C code as output.
-It relies on static schedule and a message passing API for the parallel program.
-The whole parallelization process is controlled and visualized in an interactive GUI enabling parallelization decisions by the end user.
-It targets embedded multicore architectures combined with GPU and FPGA accelerators.
+It relies on static schedule and a message passing application programming interface (API) for the parallel program.
+The whole parallelizing process is controlled and visualized in an interactive GUI enabling parallelizing decisions by the end user.
+It targets embedded multicore architectures combined with GPU and field-programmable gate array (FPGA) accelerators.